Bosch-0/Project-Muggle/docs/icon_policy.md

 Icons (both SVG and PNG) should not be added to the Bitcoin Core repo if they are not yet used in production.

-When opening a PR that adds an icon source (SVG) files should be added to `src/qt/res/src` at 24x24px and otimized production (PNG) files should be added to `src/qt/res/icons` at 24x24px.
+When opening a PR that adds an icon source (SVG) files should be added to `src/qt/res/src` at 32x32px and optimized production (PNG) files should be added to `src/qt/res/icons` at 32x32px.